-- 1. A student who has satisfied all the requirements of the final assessment shall be awarded the degree of "Master of Science". - 2.
-The degree awarded shall be registered on the final certificate. - 3.
-The variant (P or M), specialization or Topprogramme will be registered on the diploma supplement.
+- 1. A student who has satisfied all the requirements of the final assessment is awarded the degree of "Master of Science". - 2.
+The degree awarded is registered on the final certificate. - 3.
+The profile (P or M), specialization or Topprogramme is registered on the diploma supplement.